Sriwijaya Air Flight 182: Maintenance issue

-According to Tempo magazine, sources close to the investigation committee revealed that the aircraft involved in the accident had a recurring autothrottle problem for at least a month.
-NTSC, however, stated that they did not have the maintenance data yet.
-According to a person familiar with the investigation, "the autothrottle was producing more thrust in one of the two jet engines" during the flight.
-If pilots did not set the power manually, "an aircraft could turn to the side or even make an abrupt descent."
-On 22 January it was revealed that a malfunction of the autothrottle system had been reported several days before the flight; the aircraft can fly without the system, however, as the pilot can set the throttles manually.
+NTSC examined the aircraft's maintenance logs, and discovered that problems with the autothrottle system had been reported by pilots 65 times in the eight years before the crash, 32 of them related to unintended disengagement of the autothrottle in mid-flight.
+Pilots also filed 69 reports regarding problems with the autopilot and 61 complaints related to differences in engine parameters reading, all of which occurred throughout the aircraft's operation with Sriwijaya Air.
+In the majority of cases, engineers started by cleaning the electrical connector of the autothrottle components, and then tested the system using the built-in test equipment (BITE).
+In every case, the BITE test showed that there were no faults remaining.
+However, as the issue continued to occur during flight, it was clear to investigators that the problems were not caused by dirty cable connectors.
+The two most recent occurrences of autpilot problems were reported by two separate crews on 3rd and 4th January.
+On both these occasions, the electrical connectors were cleaned and, on completion of a successful BITE test, the aircraft was returned to service.

 The investigation was focused on the faulty autothrottle system as multiple parameters from the FDR indicated that an abnormality had occurred in the system.
 NTSC later stated that the committee had sent 13 aircraft components, including the aircraft's autothrottle system, to United States and United Kingdom for further examination.

 The maintenance logbook of the aircraft revealed that there had been recurring problems on the Mach/Airspeed indicator and the auto-throttle system of the aircraft.
 The Mach/Airspeed indicator was eventually replaced on 4 January, while the auto-throttle system was fixed on 5 January.
 The FDR data, however, confirmed that the auto-throttle had malfunctioned again on 9 January, the day of the accident.
 While the aircraft was climbing through 10,000 ft, the left engine thrust lever continued to decrease, while the thrust lever on the right engine remained in place.
 When the aircraft reached 10,000 ft, an aircraft upset happened.
 The autopilot disengaged and the aircraft rolled to the left with a bank angle of more than 45 degrees.
 A few seconds later, the auto-throttle then disengaged.